Ford Ranger 2.3L Common Problems

 • Carbon Build-up

-Let’s be honest; Ford never aimed to create the most powerful small to a mid-sized truck when it originally designed the Ford Ranger.
+Let’s be honest; Ford never aimed to create the most powerful small to mid-sized truck when it originally designed the Ford Ranger.
 Yet, what the Ranger lacks in power it makes up for in reliability and practicality.
 The 2.3L Ecoboost isn’t bulletproof, but it does score impressive points in the durability department.

 As the 2.3L Ecoboost engine ages, a few more problems are becoming evident.
 It’s important to note that this engine series has had an above-average reputation over the past few years in the many different models it is applied to.
 Aside from early Mustang and Focus RS models, the 2.3L EB has not had many severe issues.
 However, certain aspects of the 2.3L Ecoboost can be considered weak.
 As we discussed, the head gaskets can be prone to failure.
 With that said, let’s take a further look into some of the most common problems starting with head gasket failure.